 This people-to-people exchange promotes international goodwill, understanding of U.S. foreign assistance programs, and private involvement in development activities.

-As a new implementer of the 28 year old Farmer to Farmer Program (F2F), CRS will send US volunteers to almost 500 project assignments over the 5-year life of the project, to increase the productivity and marketing of key priority value chains, including livestock and grains, in line with USAID’s Feed the Future initiative.
+As an implementer of the 33 year old Farmer to Farmer Program (F2F), CRS will send US volunteers to almost 700 project assignments over the 5-year life of the project, to increase the productivity and marketing of key priority value chains, including livestock and grains, in line with USAID’s Feed the Future initiative.

-The program will benefit at least 350 host organizations, and train over 19,000 people, more than half of whom will be women.
-CRS has been in east Africa since 1965 and sees women as a growth engine for agriculture in the region.
+The program will benefit hundreds of host organizations, and train over 19,000 people, more than half of whom will be women.
 The Farmer to Farmer Program works to maximize its impact through clustering assignments to build geographic capacity or through multiple assignments addressing different disciplines to provide comprehensive technical assistance as needed.